char0n/vladimirgorej.com/_posts/2026-07-08-the-one-arazzo-condition-no-tool-can-evaluate-safely.md

 and one to [define a normative grammar and settle the operand boundary](https://github.com/OAI/Arazzo-Specification/issues/518).
 Some of it may land in a future version of the spec.
 That is already how the earlier runtime-expression fixes reached Arazzo 1.1.0, and it is where a definition meant to be shared belongs.

+## Update (21.09.2026)

+An earlier version of this article said that `$response.body#/a=b == 1` works, because the JSON Pointer form "has its own clear fences".
+That was wrong, and the library never behaved that way: `test()` returns `false` for it.
+A JSON Pointer has no terminator, so the pointer form is exactly as ambiguous as the query parameter form.
+I've corrected the code sample, the table, and the text around them, and pointed to a `jsonpath` criterion as the real way out.